OntoUML/ontouml-models/scripts/generate-vpp-metadata.md

 The model-level source of truth is `metadata.yaml`.
 The VPP generator does **not** update `metadata.ttl`, and it does **not** add model-level `dcat:distribution` triples.
 Instead, the generated `metadata-vpp.ttl` file points back to the model with `dct:isPartOf`.

 For existing catalog datasets, the script preserves the already published model W3ID used in `dct:isPartOf` from existing distribution metadata.
 It does not use model-level `metadata.ttl` as an input dependency.
-This supports a future workflow in which distribution metadata files are generated first, and `scripts/metadata_yaml_to_ttl.py` later aggregates them into model-level `metadata.ttl`.
+The [current submission helper](process-new-model-submission.md#processing-order) generates distribution metadata first and then calls `scripts/metadata_yaml_to_ttl.py` to aggregate it into model-level `metadata.ttl`.

-Recommended future generation order:
+The relevant part of the dependency relationship is:

 ```text
 metadata.yaml + ontology.vpp